wendal/mosquitto-auth-plug/README.md

 ```

 ## ACL
+### Superusers
+Users can be given "superuser" status (i.e. they may access any topic)
+if their username matches the _glob_ specified in `auth_opt_superusers`.

+In our example above, any user with a username beginning with a capital `"S"`
+is exempt from ACL-checking.

+### Global ACL
-Global ACL are checked for in all back-ends.
+Global ACL are applied for non-superuser.
-In our example above, any user can pub/sub topics which matches the pattern
+In our example above, a user can pub/sub topics which matches the pattern.
-except for superusers.
-You may comment out line of global_acl_pattern in order not to apply global ACL.
+You may comment out line of `auth_opt_global_acl_pattern` in order not to apply global ACL.

 In addition to ACL checking which is possibly performed by a back-end.